-Information you need as a new undergraduate political science student
+Information you will need as an undergraduate political science student

 Mandatory Touchstone session